nuclearWinters/ATM/README.md

 3. Go to `http://localhost:8000`
 4. Enter PIN 1234

+# Implementation
+1. Own router implementation: loading JS code on link hover, code-splitting by pages, listening to back and foward events and page availability by authorization
+2. Own global state management implementation: only re-render components that listen to the updated store data
+3. Using Esbuild to transpile Typescript and React
+4. Using Atomic CSS Framework to generate a small CSS file

 # Casetext Homework Assignment
 Your task in this challenge is to build a demo web app that is a functional ATM machine.
 Please use a stubbed backend as if you were interacting with a server (ie reading from a file or local storage).
 Feel free to add any bells and whistles you’d like.